 The article below on Post Acute Withdrawal Syndrome makes some interesting points.
-One observation by counselors at Titus 2 have is that many who come to long term recovery from detox feel badly for quite a while.
-For many it may even take two to three months to feel “clear” in their heads, experience improving memory, and start to feel better.
-Often, too, however they begin to feel physical symptoms that have been masked by their drug use like dental pain, joint pain, back pain, headaches, and more.
+One observation by counselors at Titus 2 is that many who come to long term recovery from detox feel badly for quite a while.
+For many it may even take two to three months to feel “clear” in their heads, experience improving memory and focus, and start to feel better.
+Often, too, however, they begin to feel physical symptoms that have been masked by their drug use like dental pain, joint pain, back pain, headaches, and more.
 This can cause distress, even depression, for those in recovery as they struggle to deal with physical issues as well as the legal, relational, financial, and addictive behavior issues.
 This may be a situational depression that will improve as some of these conditions improve.
 Or there may be permanent changes in the brain that can dispose the individual to chronic depression.

 During one staff education event, a respected authority on pharmacology, neurobiology and addiction shared that the first 60-90 days of long term care should focus on education, not therapy, and should incorporate lots of repetition and reinforcement of concepts while the brain is shaking off the lingering shadow of the abused substances.
-Then the harder work or therapy can be entered into with more cognitive presence and improved success.
+Then the harder work of therapy can be entered into with more cognitive presence and improved success.

 At Titus 2, medications that have the potential for abuse are not allowed.
-That means no medications for ADHD, anxiety, sleep, no “harm reduction” or taper-down medications like suboxone or methadone, or various other psychoactive medications for some other conditions are allowed.
+That means no medications for ADHD, anxiety, sleep, no “harm reduction” or taper-down medications like suboxone or methadone, but various other psychoactive medications for some other conditions are allowed.
 One thing that has been recognized is that the dual-diagnosis of depression with addiction may require at least the temporary use of anti-depression medications like selective serotonin reuptake inhibitors (SSRIs)- Prozac, Celexa, Effexor, or others.
-Fortunately, there are several that are inexpensive in generic form and can be written by primary care providers who recognize the depression component.
+Fortunately, there are several that are inexpensive in generic form and can be written by primary care providers who recognize and treat the depression component.

 Often times, as the individual’s coping skills, self-awareness, spiritual resources, supportive community, family relationships, legal consequences, and other situations improve, so does the depression.
 They may eventually be able to wean off of anti-depression medications altogether.
 But that is not always the case.